harshurl/harshurl/README.md

 - 👋 Hi, I’m @harshurl
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on Machine learning
+- 💞️ I’m looking to collaborate on Android Development
-- 📫 How to reach me ...
+- 📫 Reach me on Linkdeln

 <!---
 harshurl/harshurl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.